New England Pet Partners, Inc. P.O. Box 534 Pelham, NH 03076 © All Rights Reserved 2011

 Animal Assisted Therapy (AAT)

 Therapy is a goal directed intervention that promotes improvement in human physical, social, emotional and/or cognitive function.
 It is offered by a health/human service provider with expertise in integrating animals as a treatment modality.
-This individual or team is a specialist in their field of expertise and knowledgeable about animals and behavior.
+This individual or team is a specialist in their field of expertise and knowledgeable about animals, interactions and behaviors in specific environments.

 Example of AAT: A woman recovering from a brain injury has limited speech, standing and walking tolerance.
 A health care professional (doctor, physical, occupational or counseling therapist) may utilize the presence of a dog (or cat) to motivate the client by holding or standing nearby with a dog, and ask the client to reach (within the scope of ability) to touch the dog.
 To increase the client’s ambulation or speech compensatory skills, the therapist may ask the client to talk to the dog or walk a short distance.
 Handlers use a double lead in all visits, walking alongside the client.
 Records are kept on progress.
 There is a pre-